-Couples often chose vasectomy as their preferred choice of long term contraception for one of two reasons:
+Men select vasectomy as the preferred choice of contraception for one of three reasons:

-- You want the lowest chances of another pregnancy
+- You want contraception that has the lowest failure rate.

 The following table gives an overview of the pros and cons of each form of contraception – including the failure rate.